drheaa/pmd-ev-experiments/README.md

 # PMD EV Experiments

-This repository contains a collection of exploratory experiments built using **PowerModelsDistribution.jl**, focused on understanding how low-voltage distribution networks respond to increased electric vehicle (EV) charging load.
+This repository contains exploratory experiments built using **PowerModelsDistribution.jl**, focused on understanding how low-voltage (LV) distribution networks respond to electric vehicle (EV) charging load.

 The work here is intentionally experimental.
-The goal is to build intuition, test modelling assumptions, and explore network behaviour under stress, rather than to produce polished or production-ready tools.
+The aim is to build technical intuition, test modelling assumptions, and explore voltage and congestion behaviour under stress, not to produce production-ready or validated planning tools.

 ---